beele/JambiLight/README.md

 Please consult LICENSE.MD for the full license text.
 The README.md and LICENSE.md files can be changed at any time.

-All Libraries can have their own license, all rights belong to their respective owners.
+Libraries can have their own specific license, all rights belong to their respective owners.